Z1917365/CSCI466-group-project/README.md

 - ER_Description.pdf
     Unadded, but it is a description of the entities, attributes, and relationships within the ER diagram
 - Relational_schema.pdf
-    Unadded, It includes the relationalschema in 3NF to create all of the data for the tables being created later on
+    It includes the relationalschema in 3NF to create all of the data for the tables being created later on

 Translating Relations into SQL DDL: Isaiah Jones (Z1865213) -